Last Modified: 29 Feb 2016

 Drive time - 8 hours

-The next day we complete the drive to Ajanta, arriving in the afternoon.
-We will visit the complex of 29 ancient Buddhist temples cut into the rock face, and then head to our camping spot in Ajanta (camping in the grounds of a local hotel).
+Today we drive to Ajanta, arriving in the afternoon.
+We will visit the complex of 29 ancient Buddhist temples cut into the rock face.
+We then continue driving to Ajanta where we will camp for 2 nights in the grounds of a hotel.

-Today we will drive a short distance to Ellora, where we will visit the ancient Buddhist, Hindu and Jain caves - a set of a small temples in the rock face dating from the 6th to 11th centuries.
+Today we will visit the ancient Buddhist, Hindu and Jain caves - a set of a small temples in the rock face dating from the 6th to 11th centuries.

 Setting off early, we will say goodbye to our local cook and drive 400kms to Mumbai, arriving late afternoon.